samestep/codemirror-vscode/CONTRIBUTING.md

 # Contributing

-Have Node.js and Wget installed, or just use Nix.
-Run these commands to build:
+If you have Node.js installed, just run these commands to typecheck and build:

 ```sh
 npm install